-Objective: Reduce unnecessary printing, and make conscious choices when printing is unavoidable
+Reduce unnecessary printing, and make conscious choices when printing is unavoidable

-- If printing is unavoidable, use eco-labelled certified paper - Track the number of printed pages, with automatic email informing on a certain number of printed pages. - In case of printing in large numbers (reports, books, concert programmes), start printing from a small number, then re-print, if necessary. - Posters; consider use screens, Introduce the usage of tablets instead of printing music sheets - Print in demand: (e.g. ask the students if they need the music sheets before printing them)
+Track the number of printed pages, with automatic email informing on a certain number of printed pages

+In case of printing in large numbers (reports, books, concert programmes), start printing from a small number, then re-print, only if necessary

+For posters consider using screens, Introduce the usage of tablets instead of printing music sheets

+Print in demand: e.g. ask the students if they need the music sheets before printing them.

-Challenge: Printing is easy; printed material is more direct, marketing-friendly and appealing, potentially eco-labelled paper could cost more
+- Printing is easy; printed material is more direct, marketing-friendly and appealing - Potentially eco-labelled paper could cost more

-Examples: The reduction of printing is one of the practices that is implemented largely at the AEC membership: 60.5% of respondents to the survey on Sustainable Needs and Practices conducted in the summer of 2023 state that their institutions practice reducing printing by downloading and reading sheet music and scores from electronic devices.
+The reduction of printing is one of the practices that is largely implemented across AEC membership: 60.5% of respondents to the survey on Sustainable Needs and Practices conducted in the summer of 2023 stated that their institutions practice reducing printing by downloading and reading sheet music and scores from electronic devices.